xlc-dev/LES-old/README.md

 ### Frontend

 `cd` to the frontend folder, and run `npm run dev` for a dev server, and navigate to `http://localhost:5173/`.
 The application will automatically reload if you change any of the source files.

+## Project structure

+### Backend

+The backend is found in the `backend` folder.
+In the backend folder you can find the default setup files and dependency lists, and the `run.py` entrypoint file that you run with Python.

+The `app` folder contains the rest of the application.
+The application is structured in the following way:

+- The `core` folder:
+  - This is the bulk of the app, also separated in multiple directories:
+    - `crud`: This contains all CRUD operations for the specified model/router
+    - `models`: Here are the database models with [SQLModel](https://sqlmodel.tiangolo.com/).
+Here you can also find the Response and Input classes in the same files.
+    - `routers`: This folder contains all the entrypoints you can call with this API.
+The router folder will use the model and CRUD for the specified name.

+- Everything else in `app`:
+  - This contains global helpers, configuration and utilities that don't belong to a specific router, and contains the FastAPI factory in `app.py`

+### Frontend

+The frontend is found in the `frontend` folder.
+It is a [Vite](https://vitejs.dev/) project, so it is structured the same way a Vite project get's generated.

+Inside the `frontend` folder are all configurations found for Tailwind, Prettier, etc. It also contains a `src` folder which holds the `Svelte` code, and a `public` folder for images, SVGs, etc.

+The `src` folder has 2 subfolders:
+  - `lib`: Where imported `.ts` or `.js` files, and where the output of the `openapi-typescript-codegen` library resides.
+  - `components`: Where all svelte components can be found.

+Inside the `src` folder is `App.svelte` which is the entrypoint that is getting loaded by `main.ts`.